mbshbn/Artificial-Neural-Network/README.md

 # Artificial-Neural-Network
-Here, we start from a simple perception algorithm for a binary classification problem, and improve it to build a neural network.
+Here, we start from a simple perception algorithm for a binary classification problem and improve it to build a neural network.

 ## Perception algorithm (logistic regression, binary classification)
 Update the weights and biases for a binary classification problem (the step function is used as the activation function):